hpmicro/hpm_sdk/samples/lwip/lwip_iperf/README_en.md

       [  3]  0.0-10.0 sec   112 MBytes  94.1 Mbits/sec   0.234 ms  135/79952 (0.17%)
       [  3] 0.00-9.97 sec  59861 datagrams received out-of-order
       ```
+- Exception exit

+  Press the "space" key to abort the test, and then a test mode can be reselected.